 Three floors, three atmospheres

 The first floor, at 57 metres above ground level (345 steps), has been extensively revamped.
 A highlight of the renovation?
 The transparent floor across the esplanade that allows you to feel like you’re flying over the crowds below.
-Three glass-and-steel pavilions have also been added, tilted to follow the curves of the pillars, which house Restaurant 58, actually under renovation until spring 2020, some reception areas, and an immersive film show about the history of the tower.
+Three glass-and-steel pavilions have also been added, tilted to follow the curves of the pillars, which house Restaurant 58, actually under renovation, some reception areas, and an immersive film show about the history of the tower.

 Climb a further 359 steps and you’ll arrive at the second floor, 115 meters above ground, with its wonderful views over the city… The gourmet Le Jules Verne restaurant offers a refined menu created by Frédéric Anton and has its own dedicated lift in the South Pillar.
 If you’re in a rush, do at least make a quick stop at the bar à macarons before continuing your ascent.